mickaelremilien/os_image_factory/images/bundle-trusty-vpn-roadwarrior/README_EN.md

 ## Descriptions

-La stack "vpn(site-to-site)"" create an instance, a OpenVPN server ready to recieive connexion from remote client.
+La stack "OpenVPN (RoadWarrior)" create an instance, a OpenVPN server ready to recieive connexion from remote client.

 ## Preparations